SonNguyen0604/fcaj-workshop-template/content/1-Worklog/1.1-Week1/_index.md

   </tbody>
 </table>

-### WEEK 1 OUTCOMES: TEAM INITIALIZATION & REPORTING INFRASTRUCTURE
+### WEEK 1 RESULTS: TEAM INITIALIZATION & REPORT PLATFORM

-1. **Team Alignment & Role Assignment**
+1. **Team Bonding & Role Allocation**
-   - Successfully formed a cohesive 5-member team with a high collaborative spirit.
+   - Successfully formed a highly collaborative 5-member team.
-   - Defined clear individual responsibilities: Personally managing the documentation, website portfolio, and bilingual translation, which unburdens technical members from reporting tasks.
+   - Clearly defined individual responsibilities: Personally in charge of the entire documentation infrastructure, portfolio website, and bilingual translation, relieving reporting pressure for technical members.

-2. **Documentation Foundation (GitHub Portfolio)**
+2. **Documentation Platform Setup & System Monitoring**
-   - Mastered basic Git/GitHub operations through repository forking and Markdown file configuration.
+   - Mastered basic Git/GitHub workflows through Forking and Markdown configurations.
-   - Successfully personalized the bilingual internship report homepage while maintaining the integrity of the original template's navigation structure.
+   - Completed the personalization of the bilingual internship report homepage without breaking the original template's routing structure.
+   - Successfully activated proactive Cost Monitoring on AWS to secure the account.

-3. **Architecture & Action Plan Alignment**
+3. **Architecture Realignment & Action Plan**
-   - Reached a technical consensus among all team members regarding the high-level High Availability architecture diagram.
+   - The entire team reached a technical consensus on the comprehensive High Availability architecture diagram.
-   - Established a compressed 5-week project timeline (ending by late July) to match the final evaluation deadline.
+   - Successfully established a detailed 8-week timeline (ending on August 15, 2026) in alignment with the university schedule to meet the project defense.

+### EVIDENCE